Key points

 • NSW’s Central Coast is known for its beautiful beaches, lakes, coastal lagoons and estuaries.
 The region supports a range of industries such as tourism, agriculture, health care and social assistance.

 • Climate change is affecting the Central Coast, particularly through increasing temperatures.
-Projections show temperatures are expected to keep rising, sea levels will rise, rainfall patterns will change and fire weather will increase.
+Projections show temperatures are expected to continue increasing, sea levels will rise, rainfall patterns will change and fire weather will increase.

 • The NSW Government is helping the Central Coast adapt to climate change through the Enabling Regional Adaptation work.
 This is being achieved by working with state and local government stakeholders to identify key aspects of the Central Coast region that are vulnerable to climate impacts, along with challenges and opportunities to adapt.

+The Central Coast region encompasses the traditional lands of the Darkinyung people.
 The Central Coast extends from Broken Bay in the south to Frazer Beach in the north.
-It contains the two major town centres of Gosford and Wyong.
-The Central Coast’s unique environments and proximity to the Hunter and Sydney attracts people to the region to live and work.
+It contains the 2 major town centres of Gosford and Wyong.
+The Central Coast’s unique environments and proximity to the Hunter and Sydney attract people to the region to live and work.

 The Central Coast includes unique natural environments such as ocean foreshore, coastal lakes, rivers, estuaries, lagoons, valleys and mountains.
 These features have created corridors that have shaped the region’s development.
 National parks, State forests, bushland, beaches and waterways occupy over half the region.

-These environmental, economic and cultural values are just some aspects of the region which have been identified as being highly vulnerable to climate change.
+These cultural, environmental and economic values are just some aspects of the region which have been identified as being highly vulnerable to climate change.
 Climate change is already affecting the Central Coast, particularly through increased temperatures.
 The impacts of this can be seen through the widespread bushfires of 2019–2020, and increased coastal erosion.

 How the Central Coast is affected by climate change